Joel Dreessen

-Joel Clifford Dreessen (born July 26, 1982) is a former American football tight end.
-He was drafted by the New York Jets in the sixth round of the 2005 NFL Draft.
-He played college football at Colorado State.

-Dreessen has also played for the Houston Texans and Denver Broncos.
+Joel Clifford Dreessen (born July 26, 1982) is an American former professional football player who was a tight end in the National Football League (NFL).
+He was selected by the New York Jets in the sixth round of the 2005 NFL draft.
+He played college football for the Colorado State Rams.
+Dreessen also played for the Houston Texans and Denver Broncos.

-Early years
+Early life

 Dreessen was born in Ida Grove, Iowa, and graduated from Fort Morgan High School in 2000.
 In 1999, Fort Morgan was the Colorado 3A State champions.
 Dreessen was also a member of the all-state team in Colorado that year.

 Dreessen attended Colorado State University.
 He earned first-team all-conference honors in 2002 and 2004, second-team all-conference in 2003 and was a participant in the 2004 Senior Bowl.
 He was inducted into the Colorado State University Athletics Hall of Fame in 2021.

 Professional career

 New York Jets

-Dreessen was drafted by the New York Jets in the sixth round of the 2005 NFL Draft.
+Dreessen was selected by the New York Jets in the sixth round of the 2005 NFL draft.
+As a rookie, Dreessen appeared in 14 games and had five receptions for 41 yards.
+He was later cut by the Jets and spent the 2006 season out of football.

 Houston Texans

+The Texans signed Dreessen to help with rising injuries on the team.
 On October 28, 2007, Joel Dreessen caught his first NFL touchdown pass, a 28-yard reception in the fourth quarter from quarterback Sage Rosenfels against the San Diego Chargers at San Diego's Qualcomm Stadium.
-It was Houston's only touchdown in a 35-10 loss, and Dreessen was named Houston's top offensive player despite only one reception.
+It was Houston's only touchdown in a 35–10 loss.
+Dreessen had four receptions for 55 receiving yards and two receiving touchdowns in 13 games on the season.

+In the 2008 season, Dreessen finished with 11 receptions for 77 receiving yards in 16 games and three starts.

 Dreessen re-signed with the Texans in 2009 for a reported three-year, $3.6 million deal.

 Near the end of the 2009 season, Dreessen had become the starter at tight end due to the injury of Owen Daniels.
 Dreessen caught the first touchdown pass in the Texans' last game against the New England Patriots from Matt Schaub.
+He finished the 2009 season with 26 receptions for 320 receiving yards and one receiving touchdown in 16 games and 11 starts.

+In Week 11 of the 2010 season, Dreessen had four receptions for 106 yards and a touchdown against the New York Jets.
+In the 2010 season, Dreessen finished with 36 receptions for 518 receiving yards and four receiving touchdowns.

+In Week 5 of the 2011 season, Dreessen had five receptions for 112 yards and a touchdown against the Oakland Raiders.
+In the 2011 season, Dreessen finished with 28 receptions for 353 receiving yards and six receiving touchdowns.